SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 We sought to determine whether fecal microbiota can be used to identify patients who will respond to UST therapy and to gain a more detailed understanding of how UST treatment may affect the microbiota.
-We demonstrated that the microbiota could predict remission following UST therapy, compared to clinical metadata alone, in this unique cohort.
+We demonstrated that the microbiota could identify patients more likely to achieve remission following UST therapy, compared to clinical metadata alone, in this unique cohort, though this will need to be validated in future studies with independent cohorts.
 We also found the fecal microbiota to be associated with CD severity metrics and treatment outcomes.
 Finally, we found that the microbiota of treated responders changed over time.
 These results helped further our understanding of the interaction between the human gut microbiota and CD in adult subjects with moderate-to-severe CD refractory to anti-TNF-*α* therapies.

 The development of predictive models for disease or treatment outcome is anticipated to have a significant impact on clinical decision-making in